julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ## ✦ 2.
 Basil (Ocimum basilicum)

-In Eastern Europe and India alike, basil was not only culinary—it was sacred.
+In Eastern Europe and India alike, basil was not only culinary, it was sacred.
 In Greek Orthodox homes, holy water was sprinkled with basil branches.
 In folk magic, it was grown by doors to **invite love and prosperity, and drive away the devil**.

 - *Folklore:* A pot of basil at the threshold ensured the home would never be poor or loveless.
 - *Magical Properties:* Love, wealth, purification.